MicrosoftDocs/quantum-docs/articles/learn-how-the-resource-estimator-works.md

 # Learn how the Resource Estimator works

 The [Azure Quantum Resource Estimator](xref:microsoft.quantum.overview.intro-resource-estimator) computes pre- and post-layout estimation of the logical resources.
-It takes as input a QIR quantum algorithm, for example a program written in Q#, Qiskit, or a QIR generator as [PyQIR](https://github.com/qir-alliance/pyqir), and a set of [job parameters](xref:microsoft.quantum.overview.resources-estimator#input-parameters) to evaluate the resource estimates of the quantum algorithm.
+It takes a QIR quantum algorithm, for example a program written in Q#, Qiskit, or a QIR generator as [PyQIR](https://github.com/qir-alliance/pyqir), and a set of [target parameters](xref:microsoft.quantum.overview.resources-estimator#target-parameters) to evaluate the resource estimates of the quantum algorithm.
+Optionally, the Resource Estimator can take operation arguments, that is arguments that can be passed to the QIR program.

 In this article, you'll learn the workflow of the Resource Estimator and how the [output data](xref:microsoft.quantum.overview.resources-estimator#output-data) is extracted at different levels of the evaluation of the quantum program.

 ## Code distance and T factory estimation

-The Resource Estimator takes the optional job parameters `{qubitParams, qecScheme, errorBudget}` to compute a resource estimation of qubit technology and architecture.
+The Resource Estimator takes the target parameters `{qubitParams, qecScheme, errorBudget}` to compute a resource estimation of qubit technology and architecture.
 It calculates the QEC code distance, and from it, the number of physical qubits needed to encode one logical qubit and the runtime of one logical depth or cycle.

 The Resource Estimator uses a logical layer called *planar quantum ISA* that acts as the interface between the software and hardware layers.
 It abstracts the details of how QEC is implemented in the layer below, retaining only a set of fault-tolerant logical operations as its instruction set.
 For more information, see [Assessing requirements to scale to practical quantum advantage](https://arxiv.org/abs/2211.07629).